Garbevoir/wd-e621-hydrus-tagger/README.md

 My personal workflow is to have a hydrus search page that excludes all AI tags, filters to only PNG/JPG/WEBP images, and only images with less than 10 tags already (to avoid tagging already well-tagged files.)
 I also limit the results to around 2048 images, since that takes roughly an hour to process on my system.
-After tagging EVERYTHING with wd.bat, there will be some files that have been tagged with "furry" or "female furry" I then have another search page that collects all these newly identified furry files, and I run e621.bat on them after a suffient amount is identified.
+After tagging EVERYTHING with wd.bat, there will be some files that have been tagged with "furry" or "female furry" I then have another search page that collects all these newly identified furry files, and I run e621.bat on them after a sufficient amount is identified.

 I personally don't understand the difference between the different ViT/Convnext/MOAT tagging models, and since ViT was the default included with the tool, it's what I've been using.
 If you prefer a different model for some reason, then just replace the "model.onnx" and "selected_tags.csv" files in the "wd-v1-4-vit-tagger-v2" folder with the ones you downloaded.
 I don't recommend renaming the folder, since the program looks specifically for the "wd-v1-4-vit-tagger-v2" folder to find the model.